The Ransome Company traces its lineage back to 1870 and is still in the original business.

 Ransome’s firm is credited with constructing the Western Pacific train station on 3rd Street, Oakland’s first historical landmark.

-His son Bernard Ransome (1874-1946) entered the business in 1898, starting in the East Oakland Contracting and Paving Company.
+His son Bernard Ransome (1873-1946) entered the business in 1898, starting in the East Oakland Contracting and Paving Company.
 He lived at 713 15th Street at the time.
+The rest of the family had moved to Brooklyn two years earlier.

 There is a bit of confusion (in my mind anyway) about the Ransome company’s identity.
 Ransome Concrete Construction Company first appears in 1900 in the Oakland directory, at 1016 Broadway, with Bernard as its vice president and manager.
 A Hutchinson-Ransome Company also existed in 1902 and 1903, presumably a joint venture ensuing upon Bernard’s marriage in 1901 to Martha Hutchinson of the Hutchinson construction dynasty.
-(The couple lived at 426 Orange, in Adams Point, and later moved to 190 Grand Avenue.)
+(The couple lived at 426 Orange, in Adams Point, and later moved to 190 Grand Avenue.
+Bernard is buried in the Hutchinson family plot at Mountain View Cemetery.)
 By 1904 Ransome had left the Hutchinson Company, and that year ads for Ransome Construction Company appeared in the Oakland Tribune, listing Bernard Ransome as president and Hugh Crummey as secretary.

 That year it was awarded a $300,000 contract to construct 12 miles of Foothill Boulevard below High Street, “the scenic boulevard between Oakland and Haywards.”
 The San Francisco Call reported, “The drive follows the contour of the hills at an elevation of about 200 feet, and gives a splendid view of the country.”
 This opened up a huge tract of land to developers.
 The firm also “bitumenized” San Pablo Avenue south of Emeryville starting in 1905.
 It also built the Ocean Shore rail line from Santa Cruz to San Francisco, through Devil’s Slide.